Stephen Gogolev

 Stephen Gogolev (born December 22, 2004) is a Canadian figure skater.
-He is the 2025 CS Nebelhorn Trophy champion, 2025 CS Cranberry Cup International bronze medalist, the 2023 CS Autumn Classic bronze medalist and the 2019 Canadian national silver medalist.
+He is the 2026 Canadian national champion, 2025 Finlandia Trophy bronze medallist, 2025 CS Nebelhorn Trophy champion, 2025 CS Cranberry Cup International bronze medallist, and the 2023 CS Autumn Classic bronze medallist.

-Gogolev is the 2018 Junior Grand Prix Final champion, the 2018 JGP Slovakia champion, the 2019 JGP U.S. silver medalist, the 2020 Bavarian Open junior champion, and the 2017 Canadian junior national champion.
+Gogolev is the 2018 Junior Grand Prix Final champion, the 2018 JGP Slovakia champion, the 2019 JGP U.S. silver medallist, the 2020 Bavarian Open junior champion, and the 2017 Canadian junior national champion.

 He has set five junior world record scores.
-He holds the Canadian record total score for junior men, as well as the national historical record total scores for pre-novice and novice men.
+He holds the Canadian record total scores for junior and senior men, as well as the national historical record total scores for pre-novice and novice men.

 Personal life

 Gogolev was born on December 22, 2004, in Toronto, Ontario, to Irina Gogoleva and Igor Gogolev.
 He comes from an athletic family; his parents were both gymnasts, and his mother was also a figure skater.
 He has an older brother, Peter Gogolev, who was a competitive kayaker.
 Gogolev holds dual Canadian and Russian citizenship.
 His hobbies include cars, mountain biking, surfing, and tennis.
 He has a YouTube channel featuring his mountain biking videos.
-Gogolev is a university student at the University of California, Irvine, majoring in political science.
+Gogolev was a university student at the University of California, Irvine, majoring in political science.
 In the fall of 2024, he transferred to the University of Toronto.